Ninja-Squad/ninja-squad.github.com/_posts/2015-03-10-quizzie-spring.md

 ![Test results in SonarQube](/assets/images/quizzie/test-results.png)

 Spring provides top-notch support for tests.
-And we do care about tests, bith in the backend and in the frontend.
+And we do care about tests, both in the backend and in the frontend.

 Of course, dependency injection is all about testability, and Spring is, first and foremost, a dependency injection framework.
 So it's not surprising for Spring-based code to be testable.
 But Spring goes further than that.